-If you’re being treated for cancer, depending on the type, your doctor may suggest giving you Imfinzi (durvalumab) or Tecentriq (atezolizumab).
+If you’ve been diagnosed with a certain type of cancer, depending on the type, your doctor may suggest giving you Imfinzi (durvalumab) or Tecentriq (atezolizumab).
 Both are prescription medications.

 Imfinzi and Tecentriq are biologic drugs that work with your immune system to treat specific forms of cancer.
 A biologic is a complex drug made from parts of living organisms.